 Can a Slate Pool Table be in a Cold Shed or Garage

-It is not recommended to keep a slate pool table in a cold shed or garage.
+It is not recommended to keep a slate pool table in a cold garage or shed.
 These environments are often unheated, which means the temperature inside can fluctuate wildly.
 This can cause the slate to crack.

 The best location to keep a slate pool table is in a climate-controlled room inside your home.
-If you don’t have such a room, you can try to insulate the shed or garage to keep the temperature more consistent.
+If you don’t have such a room, you can try to insulate the garage or shed to keep the temperature more consistent.

 You should avoid putting your slate pool table near any source of heat.
 The heat can cause the slate to expand and warp.